Update 1 Nov 2017:

 When you get an iPhone and open the box you may have been surprised to see that there is no instruction manual.
 Indeed there are very few details on how to actually setup and use it to be found anywhere.
-Apple believe that the iPhone is so intuitive and simple you don’t need a manual.
+Apple believes that the iPhone is so intuitive and simple you don’t need a manual.
 You should be able to pick it up and figure it out as it is so obvious.

 For people used to technology this may be true – but for the vast majority us it isn’t.
-For this very reason you may be missing out on a huge number of features that are useful.
+For this very reason, you may be missing out on a huge number of features that are useful.

 How to use iPad and iPhone gestures and swipes

 A good place to refer to is the online iOS iPhone user manual by Apple.
 It tends to skim over things and present the information in categories that can make it hard to piece what to do together.
-For example iPhone gestures and swipes are not covered in any detail.
+For example, iPhone gestures and swipes are not covered in any detail.

-You will also find a really good explanation of the different gestures and swipes available on touch screen devices over at wikipedia, although they are not specific to Apple devices.
+You will also find a really good explanation of the different gestures and swipes available on touchscreen devices over at Wikipedia, although they are not specific to Apple devices.

 That is why I put together this handy list which is specific to iPhone gestures.

-iPhone multi touch gestures
+iPhone multi-touch gestures

 iPhone Gestures List

 - Tap is used to select something on the screen.
-For example you jab your finger at an app on the screen and it will open.
+For example, you jab your finger at an app on the screen and it will open.

-- If text runs off the bottom of the iPhone screen the you can use drag to move down to see more
+- If text runs off the bottom of the iPhone screen you can use drag to move down to see more

 - Swipe allows you to move from screen to screen and much more…